DataDog/integrations-core/teamcity/README.md

 1. To prepare TeamCity, see [Enabling Guest Login][2].
 2. To collect metrics, enable `Per-project permissions` and assign the `View Usage Statistics` permission to the Guest user.
+3. To enable the check to automatically detect build configuration type during event collection, assign the `View Build Configuration Settings` permission to the Guest user.

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Host" xxx -->